matt-dray/badgr/README.md

 ## Examples

+The following examples contain examples that are:

-1. Simple: bare bones functionality
+1. Simple (bare bones functionality)
-2. More complex: introducing a logo and changing the style
+2. More complex (add a logo and change the style)
-3. Custom logo: adding your own logo
+3. With a custom logo

-### Simple
+### 1. Simple

 This is a basic example that shows you how to generate the simplest possible badge.